alex/what-happens-when/README.rst

-- In modern capacitive touch screens when the user puts his finger on the screen a tiny amount of current from the electrostatic field of the conductive layer gets transferred to the finger completing the circuit, creating a voltage dropping at that point on the screen that the ``screen controller`` which rises an interrupt reporting the coordinate of the 'click'.
+- In modern capacitive touch screens when the user puts his finger on the screen a tiny amount of current from the electrostatic field of the conductive layer gets transferred to the finger completing the circuit and creating a voltage dropping at that point on the screen so that the ``screen controller`` raises an interrupt reporting the coordinate of the 'click'.

-- Then the mobile OS notify the current focused application of a click event in one of its GUI elements (which now is the virtual keyboard application buttons).
+- Then the mobile OS notifies the current focused application of a click event in one of its GUI elements (which now is the virtual keyboard application buttons).

-- The virtual keyboard can now rises a software interrupt for sending a 'key pressed' message back to the OS.
+- The virtual keyboard can now raises a software interrupt for sending a 'key pressed' message back to the OS.

-- Which in turn notify the current focused application of a 'key pressed' event
+- Which in turn notifies the current focused application of a 'key pressed' event.

 Interrupt fires [NOT for USB keyboards]